Chinese Pavilion at Drottningholm: The Chinese pagoda

 During the reign of King Gustav III, plans were made for a Chinese pagoda on the Flora Hill just east of the Chinese Pavilion.
 The project, as with most of King's ideas for buildings within the English garden, were never realized because of the assassination of the King.
 All the elements necessary for a royal English style pleasure garden were already present in 1781, when Fredrik Magnus Piper drew up the plans for the park.
 These included streams, bridges, knolls, sloping lawns (French: pelouse) and several small pavilions and gazebos in different styles.

 In Piper's 1797 land use plan, one extension to the north was to contain a cave with canals and cascades, a small lake with bridges and walking paths, and a Turkish pavilion.
-To the east of the Chinese Pavilion at Flora Hill a Chinese pagoda would act as a connecting pont de vue (endpoint in a line of sight) between the Chinese quarter and the English Garden across Tessin's strict Baroque garden.
+To the east of the Chinese Pavilion at Flora Hill a Chinese pagoda would act as a connecting pont de vue (endpoint in a line of sight) between the Chinese quarter and the English Garden across Nicodemus Tessin the Younger's strict Baroque garden.